 Most settlements are much higher than just medical costs.
 That means you pay us back with your compensation and keep the rest!

-Unlike other “loans,” our medical funding does not come with strings attached.
+Unlike other “loans,” our medical funding is non-recourse and does not come with strings attached.
 If you don’t end up winning compensation, you don’t have to pay us back.

 Apply for Pre-Settlement Medical Funding Today

-Many personal injury damages can’t wait.
-If you need help with medical costs now, Silver Dollar Financial is here for you.
+Many personal injury damages can’t wait, and medical liens and letters of protection can be risky.
+If you need help with medical costs now, applying for medical funding is the right action to take.
+Our team at Silver Dollar Financial is here for you.

 We provide the highest quality customer service to our clients.
 We believe that every injury victim deserves justice.
 To apply for the funds you need now, click Apply Now or give us a call.